jouniverse/ai-enhanced-web-development/README.md

 The materials include for example conversations with LLMs, AI-generated code examples, AI-generated assets and some figures from the study.

-The structure of the repository follows the chapters in the thesis:
+The structure of the repository follows the chapters of the thesis:

 - Ch 1 - Introduction
 - Ch 2 - Ideation